captainGeech42/nsa-codebreaker22/task-9/notes.md

 {"key":"MjFmNGZlNDUtNTBjNS0xMWVjLTk3NGYtMzMwMmExNTE="}
 ```

-outputs a base64 encoded key from the db i think?
+outputs a base64 encoded key from the db

 read in a PEM RSA pubkey from ./receipt.pub
 parse a jwt